Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Merger Pathways

-The three outcomes denoted by colored regions in Fig. \ref{fig:CE} are CE ejection, merger with core disruption, and merger with core intact.
-The ejection scenarios must be excluded from further analysis as they do not represent \TZO progenitors, while the merger scenarios are explored further.
-We discuss the rationale for dividing the merger scenarios in the following subsection, in accordance with Equations \ref{eqn:4} and \ref{eqn:5}.
-As we will see, the assumption that any merger between a NS and stellar companion will lead to a classical \TZO is unfounded, and ignores the impact of angular momentum deposition on the accretion that should power the T\.{Z}O.
+The three outcomes denoted by colored regions in Figure \ref{fig:CE} are CE ejection, merger with core disruption, and merger with core intact.
+The ejection scenarios must be excluded from further analysis as they do not represent \TZO\ progenitors, while the merger scenarios are explored further.
+We discuss the rationale for dividing the merger scenarios in the following section in accordance with Equations \ref{eqn:4} and \ref{eqn:5}.
+We proceed to show that the assumption that any merger between a NS and stellar companion will lead to a classical \TZO\ is unfounded, and ignores the impact of angular momentum deposition on stable \TZO\ formation.